 Optiwing will take our file and group our keywords into topical clusters.
 This is a great way to see how we can best use our keyword list.

 Finally, choose your geography and device.
-For this example, I’m leaving it as the United States and Desktop.
+For this example, I'm leaving it as the United States and Desktop.
+Click on Launch Job.

-Basically if a set of keywords have 3 or more ranking pages that are the same, we know that we only need one article to target that set of keywords because the same pages rank for different variations of those keywords.
-Once our job is complete, we can take a look at the results.
+What does Optiwing actually do?
+Optiwing takes your keyword list and runs every single keyword through Google.
+It will group any keywords that share at least 3 ranking results on the first page of organic Google results.
+Basically, if a set of keywords have 3 or more ranking pages that are the same, we know that we only need one article to target that set of keywords because the same pages rank for different variations of those keywords.

 We will see a list of keywords, and the number of variations in each grouping.
 They will be sorted by total volume of every keyword in the group.
-Each of these groups can be it's own article on our website.
+Each of these groups can be its own article on our website.

 We can now look through this list and find the highest volume and lowest difficulty keywords to target in our article.

 You will want to look for groups of keywords that have a difficulty score under 30, or ideally under 10.
-They should also be relevant to our niche, and have a decent amount of volume.
+They should also be relevant to your niche, and have a decent amount of volume.

 Keyword Research Tools Needed: Google Search Console, Google Ads Keyword Planner & Optiwing